infinum/ngx-nuts-and-bolts/ngx-nuts-and-bolts-docs/docs/directives/loading-state.md

 ---
-id: component-with-loading-state
+id: loading-state
-title: Component with loading state
-sidebar_label: Component with loading state
+title: LoadingState directive
+sidebar_label: LoadingState directive
 ---

-# Component with loading state
+# LoadingState directive

 Or how I learned to start worrying and handle the error states.

-This class should really be called `Component with loading and error states` (CWLARS for short), but it was just too much.

 ## 1. Features

-`ComponentWithLoadingState` class allows you to extend your application components with loading and error states.
+`LoadingState` class allows you to extend whatever lives within DI provider with loading and error states.

 Different enter and leave delay times allow for showing and hiding the loader only if the loading takes at least a certain amount of time.
 This provides a better UX where the user will not see a loading state if the loading takes very short time, preventing quick flashes.
 If for whatever reason you need access to the loading observable without any debounce delays, you can use `directLoading$`.